wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 Precedence
 ----------

 It's important to understand which configuration file takes precedence between ``ossec.conf`` and ``agent.conf`` when the central configuration is used.
-When the central configuration is utilized, the local and the shared configuration are merged, however, the ``ossec.conf`` file is read before the shared ``agent.conf`` and the last configuration of any setting will overwrite the previous.
+When this configuration is utilized, the local and the shared configuration are merged, however, the ``ossec.conf`` file is read before the shared ``agent.conf`` and the last configuration of any setting will overwrite the previous.
 Also, if a file path for a particular setting is set in both of the configuration files, both paths will be included in the final configuration.

 For example: